simonswu23/Scripts/README.md

   - ice attacks x1.5 power in hail
   - immune to fire in hail
   - on entry + at the end of each turn, lower all foes evasion by 1.
 Foes with lowered evasion cannot switch

+- Cacturne Crest
+  - raises attack and special attack by 1 if attacking before the target
+  - x1.3 boost to offenses

 ## Attacks